gitudaniel/bandit/level18.md

 What is needed is to open the readme file in the home directory.

-We need to force ssh to open a new pseudoterminal but not point to /bin/bash
+We need to force ssh to open a new pseudoterminal but not point to /bin/bash (see https://askubuntu.com/a/141997 for more details on the differences between /bin/sh and /bin/bash)

-The only other option is /bin/sh
+The other option is /bin/sh

-So we need to force ssh to point to /bin/sh
+So we need to force ssh to open the default system shell (/bin/sh)

 Note that for this level we need to ssh into bandit17 first before running any of the commands below